- 5 minutes to read

 Step 3: Basic tab

-Next, you will name the configuration by editing the following fields from within the Basic tab:
+Name your configuration by editing the following fields in the Basic tab:

 Basic Tab

-2. Set the Display name to some logically good name, for example: Evaluate Temperature using a SOAP service
+• Set the Display name to a logical name, for example: Evaluate Temperature using a SOAP service

 Step 4: Advanced tab